 Packing list

-• Comfortable shoes: Madison is a walkable and bikeable city which means you don't need to rely on a car to get around.
-Just make sure you bring shoes that feel good!
+• Comfortable shoes: Madison is a walkable and bikeable city, which means you don't need to rely on a car to get around.
+Just make sure you bring shoes that feel good as you transition from lakeside to bike ride to wide-eyed at all the outdoor adventures in Madison.

 • Tote bags: Madisonians love a BYOB (bag, that is) policy.
 A cute tote bag is the perfect accessory for shopping around town or visiting the Dane County Farmers' Market.